USS Richard P. Leary: Service in the United States Navy

 Following shakedown off Bermuda, Richard P. Leary sailed via the Panama Canal for Pearl Harbor.
 After escort duty to Eniwetok and Saipan in July, she supported the landings at Peleliu 15 September 1944, and at Leyte 20 October.
 During the Battle of Surigao Strait on 25 October, she launched torpedoes at the Japanese battleship Yamashiro, splashed one enemy plane, and guarded the damaged destroyer USS Albert W. Grant.
 While patrolling off Leyte Gulf on 1 November, she rescued 70 survivors of the destroyer USS Abner Read.

 During the Lingayen Gulf campaign, Richard P. Leary on 6 January, during a suicide attack, she severely damaged an incoming Nakajima J1N "Irving" fighter, which managed to graze the forward 5-inch gun mounts before crashing—the only damage of the war.
-Later that day, she also shot down a Nakajima B6N “Jill” and rendered fire-support for the landings on 9 January.
+Later that day, she also shot down a Nakajima B6N "Jill" and rendered fire-support for the landings on 9 January.

 The Leary again supplied gunfire support for the landings at Iwo Jima 19 February, and was assigned to Task Force 54 (TF 54) for the invasion of Okinawa, supplying gunfire support for the assault landings on 1 April.
 During the night of 6–7 April she escorted the damaged destroyer USS Morris to Kerama Retto, Okinawa Gunto.

 Upon completion of duties at Okinawa her next assignment took her to Adak, Alaska, in August.
 After serving in the Aleutians, Leary sailed for Japan arriving at Ominato, 8 September.
 She departed Japan on 30 September, and steamed to San Diego, California.

 Designated for inactivation after her return, Richard P. Leary decommissioned 10 December 1946, and was assigned to the Pacific Reserve Fleet.

 Service in the Japanese Maritime Self-Defense Force

 Richard P. Leary, along with her sister ship, USS Heywood L. Edwards (DD-663), was transferred 10 March 1959 to Japan, where she served in the Japan Maritime Self-Defense Force as JDS Yūgure (DD-184) ("Autumn Twilight").

-The ship was returned to U.S. custody 10 March 1974, stricken from the U.S. Naval Vessel Register on 18 March, and sold for scrap 1 July 1976.
+The ship was returned to U.S. custody on 10 March 1974, stricken from the U.S. Naval Vessel Register on 18 March, and sold for scrap on 1 July 1976.

 Richard P. Leary received six battle stars for World War II service.